WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/tools/convert_wallaroo_data_inference-reference.md

 ## Convert Flattened Arrow Table to Multi-Dimensional Pandas DataFrame

-Currently, arrow doesn't give us a multi-dimensional result back nor does it provide the shape of the returned data.
-If you happen to know the shape of the data returned from the model, you could use it to reshape the flattened table to desired multi-dimensional pandas dataframe.
+Some ML models use multi-dimensional DataFrames.
+Currently Wallaroo supports and outputs flattened tables for inferences.

+For situations where the original data was in a multi-dimensional DataFrame, the following procedure will convert the flattened Arrow table back into a desired multi-dimensional pandas DataFrame.

-Here is a sample infer result data in arrow Table format.
+Here is a sample infer result data in Arrow Table format.

 ```python
 time_array = pa.array([datetime.datetime(2023, 2 , 22, 22, 14)])